 #3 Dental Problems

 Hamsters’ teeth grow continuously throughout their lives, and dental issues can arise if their teeth become overgrown or misaligned.
 Signs of dental problems include drooling, difficulty eating, weight loss, and a decrease in activity.
 Providing appropriate chew toys and a balanced diet that includes hard food items can help prevent dental issues in hamsters.
+If your hamster’s teeth are too long, you can offer wooden chew sticks or cardboard tubes to help them naturally file down those chompers—your hamster gets a toy, and you save a trip to the vet!

 #4 Obesity